If you’re aware of minimalism but aren’t sure as to how to actually become a minimalist, you’re in the right place.

-I’ve just shared 15 benefits of minimalism, and I know there are many more.
-But I have a sneaky suspicion you’re already at least somewhat aware of the value of minimalist living.
+I’ve just shared 15 benefits of minimalism.
+But I have a sneaky suspicion you’re already at least somewhat aware of the value of minimalism.

 This is an important moment in this post because if you don’t fundamentally believe that you need minimalism in your life, you’re going to struggle to implement any of the suggestions.

 Minimalism sounds great.
-But are you willing to make time to think about what is important and it isn’t important in your life?
+But are you willing to make time to think about what’s important and what isn’t important in your life?

 I’ve spent years writing and reading about minimalism, conversing with people about decluttering, and getting feedback from our readers.

 The recurring theme I see is that people don’t believe they’re minimalists.
 I see statements like: